Toblerone Done Right - Chocolate Mountains

 The finished mold:

-Now came the fun part, pouring the chocolate.
+Now came the fun part: pouring the chocolate.
 I melted some dark chocolate wafers:

-Poured the chocolate into the mold:
+I poured the chocolate into the mold:

 I released the cooled chocolate from the mold:

-Using a lower Shore durometer silicone would make releasing the chocolate easier, 20A or 30A is likely sufficient for the purposes of a chocolate mold.
+Using a silicone with a lower Shore hardness would make releasing the chocolate easier; Shore A 20 or Shore A 30 is likely sufficient for the purposes of a chocolate mold.